Reliability Data 8 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champions: Which Audi Models Age Best?

-These Audi models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Audi models have proven exceptional durability with 11+ years of real-world MOT data.
+They consistently outperform the national average for cars of the same age:

 Overall Audi Durability Rating: Excellent